 THE PUBLIC PRIZE JURY

-Michel DUBOIS: It will note the audience reaction, the presentation of the sets that includes the performance, as well as the content of the program and the musical quality.
-Together they will also award the prize of the best soloist on each place.
+Peter Collins and DanBaker will note the audience reaction, the presentation of the sets that includes the performance, as well as the content of the program and the musical quality to give the public prize.

 Bass trombonist Dan Baker gained a reputation for managing several highly respected UK brass groups.
 These included Trom-lines Trombone Choir, PLC Brass and the championship section brass band Foresters Brass 2000.
 With each group, he was instrumental in ensuring all concerts and events were popular with audiences and musicians alike.
 Dan helped raise many thousands of pounds for charities through organising successful brass concerts, and the groups he managed drew their membership from far and wide including BBC Symphony Orchestra, London Symphony Orchestra, Royal Opera House, Syd Lawrence Orchestra, Shirley Bassey Big Band and the RAF, as well as the wider brass band movement.
 For 10 years Dan Baker was a television news presenter on ITV in the Midlands.
 He now runs his own communications company and lives with his family near Poitiers in France.”